V.1 The soil´s skin

 Maintaining the allotments with this vegetable density ensures a continuous production and commercialization.
 It also attracts all possible life into the area, creating the perfect conditions to obtain a natural balance of plagues and predators that secure healthy vegetables, plants, bushes and fruit trees.

 It is better to observe than to act.
-The information that we receive by observing the plants tells us that the soil might not be completely balanced in this spot and that we have to wait until it balances itself.
+The information that we receive by observing the plants tells us that our seed is not good or that the soil might not be completely balanced in this spot and that we have to wait until it balances itself.
 And, if we needed to act, it would only be by giving more nutrients to the soil.
+On the other hand, if our problem is the presence of multiple snails and slugs (they love small plants such as cabbage), it probably means we either don’t have enough biodiversity and/or there is excess moisture in the beds.
+A solution might be to add different new aromatic plants and vegetables.

-As we never plough the soil in this cultivating system, the layers of the soil aren’t disturbed.
+On the other hand, as we never plough the soil in this cultivating system, the layers of the soil aren’t disturbed.
 This has the great advantage that every time less and less bad weeds germinate.
-It is true, however, that seeds brought in by birds could also sprout, but, as we discussed before, if we have a diverse and dense cultivation of vegetables in the beds, only be a minimum amount of seeds will sprout due to the lack of light that reaches the soil (Figure 5.16).
+It is true, however, that seeds brought in by birds could also sprout, but, as we discussed before, if we have a diverse and dense cultivation of vegetables in the beds, only be a minimum amount of seeds will sprout due to the lack of light that reaches the soil (Figure V.16).
 These few weeds can be controlled by pulling them out and leaving them as mulch.
 This is a task everybody can do whilst planting, harvesting or just going for a walk.

 This maintenance task is a perfect activity to involve the people from the project.
 It is an opportunity for them to learn how to identify the moment when the soil´s skin needs to be restored and how it is fed by doing so.